Impressionism, the partakers of the expositions:

 Was Léon-Auguste Ottin an Impressionist?

 There is not much known about Léon-Auguste Ottin.
-Sure is that he only exhibited at the first two ‘impressionist’ exhibitions of 1874 + 1876.
-Though his father Auguste had an active role in the ‘Société Anonyme d’Artistes…‘, Léon doesn’t seam to have been a founding member.
+Sure is that he only exhibited at the first two ‘impressionist’ expositions in 1874 + 1876.
+Though his father Auguste had an active role in the ‘Société Anonyme d’Artistes…‘, Léon doesn’t seem to have been a founding member.
 Yet he was present at the liquidation meeting.
 Earlier on he showed some tendencies to independency of the Salon.
 So you can say Léon-Auguste Ottin had been active at the side lines of the ‘impressionist’ art-movement.
 There is (almost) nothing known about his contacts with other impressionists.

 In many of his paintings and watercolours there is an indication of place, sometimes quite specific.
 Just in some of his works there is an indication of time of day / season / weather conditions.
 Persons mostly are rendered in a casual way, but his brushstroke is more smooth.
-Many of his works are quite greyish.
-He renders the shadows with greys and not with violets and blues.
+His colours are rather bright, but he doesn’t use juxta-posed brushstrokes and his shades are quite greyish.
 In that sense Léon-Auguste Ottin can be seen as a landscapist, but only slightly painting in an impressionist style.

 Léon-Auguste Ottin only joined the 1st and 2nd ‘impressionist’ exposition:

-At the 2nd ‘impressionist’ exposition in 1876 Léon-Auguste Ottin showed 22 works, mentioned in 14 catalogue numbers (183-196) (R2,p163/4).
+At the 2nd ‘impressionist’ exposition in 1876 Léon-Auguste Ottin showed 22 works, mentioned in 14 catalogue numbers (183-196) (R2,p163/4;R22).
 He was called ‘Ottin fils’ (the son of Ottin).
 Just one review referred to his exhibited works, mainly summing some titles (R90I,p53).
 Spies wrongly mentions Ottin only exhibited at the 2nd exposition (R16).
 At this exhibition he showed many city views depicting Paris and especially Montmartre.
 Probably his works were added at a later moment, because the works of Renoir were exhibited with a 14 lower number than in the catalogue (R90II,p44).
+Some suggest that the last 10 works (catalogue numbers 195 + 196) contained watercolours (R88I,p637).

 See link for an account.
-See link for his watercolours.
+See link for a thematical overview of his pictures.

 Léon-Auguste Ottin at the Salon:

 Léon-Auguste Ottin made his debut at the Salon in 1861 (iR1;R9;R87).
-He was rejected in 1863 and participated in the Salon des Refuses with 4 works (iR1;R9;R3).
-After that he very regularly exhibited at the Salon until 1904.
-Several sources mention that Léon Auguste exhibited until 1882 at the Salon, what is wrong (R3;R16;iR4;iR69;R87).
+He was rejected in 1863 and participated in the Salon des Refusés with 4 works (iR1;R9;R3).
+In 1864 also one work was rejected and exhibited at the Salon des Refusés (iR1;R287,p416+).
+After that he very regularly exhibited at the Salon and it’s successor the Salon de la Société des Artistes Français, until 1904.
+Several sources mention that Léon Auguste exhibited until 1882 at the Salon, what is wrong (R3;R16;iR4;iR69;R87;R88;aR18).
 Maybe this corresponds 1882 as the wrong year of death mentioned by some sources (iR60).

-Still in 1871 Ottin was active in the ‘Fédération des artistes’ in the Paris Commune, together with his father (iR4;aR12;aR13).
-And in 1872 (or: 73?)
-Léon Ottin signed a petition that artists could appoint their own Jury for the Salon (R3;R88,p636;iR4; see).
-1874/12/17 Léon Ottin and his father August were present at the liquidation of the ‘Société Anonyme d’Artistes…‘ (R1,p336).
+Still, in 1871 Léon Ottin was active in the ‘Fédération des artistes’ in the Paris Commune, together with his father (iR4;aR12;aR13;R88;aR18).
+And in 1873 (or: 1872?) he signed a petition that artists could appoint their own Jury for the Salon from all the artists that participated the year before (R88;R3,p636;iR4).
+1874/12/17 Léon Ottin and his father Auguste were present at the liquidation of the ‘Société Anonyme d’Artistes…‘ (R1,p336).
 So here is a tendency to independency.
 Unsure stays the reason why he participated in the ‘impressionist’ expositions of 1874 and 1876.

 See link for an account.
-See link for his watercolours.
+See link for a thematical overview of his pictures.
 See link for his stained glass windows.

 Léon-Auguste Ottin as an artist:

-Léon Ottin was a pupil of Paul Delaroche and Horace Lecoq de Boisbaudran (R9;iR4;aR1;R3;iR69;R87;R259).
-The Salon database also mentions that his father also was his teacher (iR1;R259).
-Léon Ottin is connected with Fatin-Latour, Legros and Félix Régamey (iR4).
-His landscapes are luminous and truthful (R9).
+Léon Ottin was a pupil of Paul Delaroche and Horace Lecoq de Boisbaudran (R9;iR4;aR1;R3;iR69;R87;R259;aR18).
+The Salon database also mentions that his father Auguste also was his teacher (iR1;R259).
+Léon Ottin is connected with Fatin-Latour, Legros and Félix Régamey (iR4;aR18).
+Some calle his landscapes luminous and truthful (R9).
 He paints from a direct observation of nature, but he lacks originality (R9).

 Watercolours made by L. Ottin:

-The Bibliothèque Nationale de France (iR26;iR40) renders many of these watercolours made by L. Ottin and attributes them to Auguste Louis Marie Ottin, the father of Léon.
+The Bibliothèque Nationale de France (=BNF; iR26;iR40) render many of these watercolours made by L. Ottin.
+In 2019 the BNF attributed these works to Auguste Louis Marie Ottin, the father of Léon.
 So do some other sources (aR1).
 In the Salon database he is mostly called Auguste-Louis-Marie / Auguste / A. Ottin (iR1).
 So you expect the signature ‘A. Ottin’.
 But a watercolour made in 1836 is signed Louis Marie Ottin.
 And in the Salon of 1853 he is called Louis Marie Auguste Ottin.
 So this would explain the signature ‘L. Ottin’.
 But still Auguste Ottin never exhibited watercolours nor works depicting Paris and Montmartre (see account).
-So I assume that only the early watercolours were made by August and all the others by his son Léon Ottin.
+So I assume that only the early watercolours were made by Auguste and all the others by his son Léon Ottin.
+I shared my opinion with the BNF and in 2022 they attribute the later watercolours to Léon Ottin, except a watercolour made in 1856.

 Short biography on Léon-Auguste Ottin: